 At the ripe old age of twenty-seven, she finally graduated from San Diego State University with a BA in Political Science and a minor in English Literature.
 During her time at SDSU she met a tenacious young man, Tracy Ford, two years her junior, who refused to take no for an answer when she repeatedly told him that he was too young for her.
 Promptly after graduation, they were married.

 Married twenty years, they have two daughters.
 Throughout their marriage they braved hurricanes, tornados, eight years of a republican presidency and moves from San Diego to San Antonio, back to California, to Birmingham, Palm Beach and finally Nashville, TN where they hope to live out their days . . . down the street from her in-laws.
+However, after twenty-five years of residing below the Mason-Dixon line, she now (a bit begrudgingly) calls the chaparral of Southern Utah her home.

 While living in Birmingham, she attended the University of Alabama where she received a Masters Degree in Social Work.
 With an MSW, she had hopes of working as a family therapist.
 However, this ambition had to be put on hold when she was diagnosed with Lymphoma during her third semester of graduate school.

 After enduring chemotherapy, she somehow escaped with her life and an unrelenting desire to tell Josie’s story.
-The only thing she can surmise is that somehow the chemo had an effect on her creativity, kind of how a superhero will receive his/her powers after falling into a vat of toxic waste.
+The only thing she can surmise is that somehow the chemo had an effect on her creativity, kind of how a superhero will receive her/his powers after falling into a vat of toxic waste.
 Besides more precious time with her husband and children, she would like to think that she got more out of four months of having chemicals pumped into her veins besides six months of impersonating the Buddha and premature menopause.

 In addition to her primary job as a stay-at-home-mom and budding author, she has worked as a substitute high school teacher, Lamaze Certified Childbirth and Infant CPR instructor, family therapist and don’t forget, Parisian’s sales associate.